 In preparation for the launch of their new Apple iOS 7 mobile software to be rolled out in the next couple of months, Apple has today announced the launch of a new Apple iMessage spam reporting service.

-Thats provides you with the opportunity to report spam iMessages directly to Apple using an email address :
+This new service provides users with the opportunity to report spam iMessages directly to Apple using a dedicated email address:

 imessage.spam@icloud.com

-So if you are experiencing a unwanted splurge of iMessage spam you can now report the abusing sender directly to Apple, for more information jump over to the Apple website for details.
+So if you are experiencing an unwanted splurge of iMessage spam, you can now report the abusing sender directly to Apple.
+For more information, jump over to the Apple website for details.

 Source: Apple : TNW : Macstories